-Farrebique, the first feature-length effort of French documentary filmmaker Georges Rouqier, is widely regarded as his finest film.
-Rouqier concentrates on a single French farm family, following them through the four seasons.
-As in the works of Robert Flaherty, the human characters and the land surrounding them are “one”, and Rouqier never misses an opportunity to parallel their lives with the eons-old phases of nature.
+Farrebique, the first feature-length effort of French documentary filmmaker Georges Rouquier, is widely regarded as his finest film.
+Rouquier concentrates on a single French farm family, following them through the four seasons.
+As in the works of Robert Flaherty, the human characters and the land surrounding them are “one”, and Rouquier never misses an opportunity to parallel their lives with the eons-old phases of nature.
 The final symbolic images of Spring, achieved through time-lapse photography, are almost unbearably beautiful.
-The winner of several festival awards, Farrebique nonetheless did not immediately result in an outpouring of financing for Rouqier’s follow-up films (this was a common problem in the financially strapped French film industry of the 1940s).
-Perhaps as a result, Rouqier did not make his sequel, Biquefarre (filmed in the same region, with some of the same “actors”), until 1983.
+The winner of several festival awards, Farrebique nonetheless did not immediately result in an outpouring of financing for Rouquier’s follow-up films (this was a common problem in the financially strapped French film industry of the 1940s).
+Perhaps as a result, Rouquier did not make his sequel, Biquefarre (filmed in the same region, with some of the same “actors”), until 1983.

 File Name : Farrebique 1946.720p.mkv

 File Size : 1.77 GB / 1815.15 MB

 Subs: English (hardcoded)